H-ZeX/FTP-Implement/README.md

 ### build

-- While refactoring, this project can't be built.
+- While refactoring, this project can't be built!

 ### Overview